 Not all parents are ready for this deeper thinking.

 We don’t blame them.
 As humans, we often want the quicker, easier answer.
 The questions we posed above are hard (or harder) to answer than the “what is a good list of colleges?” question.
 But you can’t get the answer to one without the answers to the others.

 Guided Self Assessment is a deliberate exploration of a student’s experiences, aspirations, and uncertainties.
 We sort and sift.
+We launch the student into career research and information gathering with guided support.
 This deeper thinking is hard, and that’s why we have a guide to lead the process.